erinkelsey/nodejs-basics/newsletter-signup-app/README.md

     $ npm install

-You will need a Mailchimp account and API Key, so you need to sign up: https://mailchimp.com
+You will need a Mailchimp account and API Key, Mailchimp server location and Audience List ID, so you need to sign up: https://mailchimp.com

 To create a new API Key, click on your user -> Account -> Extras -> Create a Key

+To get your audience list ID, click on Audience -> Audience Dashboard -> Settings -> Scroll to the bottom where it says Unique id for audience ...

+To get the Mailchimp server ID, check your API Key, and it is the last 4 chars, for example your key is sslkflskdfjsfowiejflskdfjus14.
+The server ID is us14.
+The server number could be a single digit, for example us4.

-Create a .env file in the main directory and add your OpenWeather API Key like so:
+Create a .env file in the main directory and add your OpenWeather API Key and Audience ID like so:

     MAILCHIMP_API_KEY=key1234567892928374
+    MAILCHIMP_AUDIENCE_ID=2skfjlks3ds
+    MAILCHIMP_SERVER_ID=us14

 ### Run